Mobelux/ImageFetcher/README.md

 # ImageFetcher

-ImageFetcher is lightweight image loading library build on top of `OperationQueue`.
+ImageFetcher is lightweight image loading library.
 It is optimizes for scroll view performance by decompressing images in the background and exposing a configuration option for rounding corners of the image.

 ## 📱 Requirements

-Swift 5.1x toolchain with Swift Package Manager, iOS 12
+Swift 5.5 toolchain with Swift Package Manager, iOS 13

 ## 🖥 Installation